WHERE ART LIVES

-Below is an outline of the Where Art Lives curriculum.
+Below are links to different art activities and workshops of the Where Art Lives curriculum.
+Each link has lessons that you can use on your own or in your classroom.
 Contact Todd Berman firstname.lastname@example.org for more details.

 Information about graffiti laws and artist rights in San Francisco.
 Painting without permission can be a crime that is punished, but if you have permission, you have rights and protections as an artist.